vchen51/cse110-sp21-group20/specs/users/persona2.md

 - He's afraid he cannot achieve any of his goal to due his lack of discipline
 - He's afraid he might not be able to get good grades now that he is going to a university that is on the quarter system
 - Due to the pressure from the quarter system, he is afraid he might not be able to get invloved in extracurricular activities that are needed for graduate school
-- He doesn't know how to organize his life in a productive way, and as a result of that, he wastes a lot of time just doing things that might not be as important as they should be in order for him achieve his goals.
+- He doesn't know how to organize his life in a productive way, and as a result of that, he wastes a lot of time just doing things that might not be as important as they should be in order for him achieve his goals
-- He keeps losing his notes about his priorities and that is really frustrating to him as every time he loses his notes, he has to start everything over again.
+- He keeps losing his notes about his priorities and that is really frustrating to him as every time he loses his notes, he has to start everything over again

 ## Needs
-- He needs to find a way to better organize his daily routine so that he can cope with the difficuluty of the quarter system.
+- He needs to find a way to better organize his daily routine so that he can cope with the difficuluty of the quarter system
-- He needs to find a mentor so that he can better understand each step he needs to take in order to become successful.
+- He needs to find a mentor so that he can better understand each step he needs to take in order to become successful
-- He needs to stop watching too much YouTube so that he can focus more on his school work.
+- He needs to stop watching too much YouTube so that he can focus more on his school work
-- He needs to become better at giving and writing speeches.
+- He needs to become better at giving and writing speeches